How to Use Fabric and Flowers to Make a Spring Wreath

 When cutting straight edges, I have found that a rotary cutter is the easiest way to get good cuts.

-First, I used the fabric strips to secure the tulips at the bottom of the wreath.
-I repeated a pattern with the four patterns of fabric until the stems of the tulips were covered.
+First, I used the fabric strips to secure the tulips and hyacinthas at the bottom of the wreath.
+I repeated a pattern with the four patterns of fabric until the stems of the flowers were covered.

-All that is needed is to loop the fabric with the loop on top of the tulips.
+All you need to do is loop the fabric tightly on top of the tulips.
 No knot is needed.
+I did twist the loop so that the right side of the fabric would show.

 Keep the fabric loops as close together as you can to hide the stems.